The year is not 2015.

 Funding round: Series F

-Founded by Paolo Negri and Sascha Konietzke, Contentful enables digital teams to unify content in a single hub, structure it for use in any digital channel, and integrate seamlessly with hundreds of other tools through open APIs.
-Currently, the company is serving customers like Chanel, Bang & Olufsen, and Shopify.
+The platform enables digital teams to unify content in a single hub, structure it for use in any digital channel, and integrate seamlessly with hundreds of other tools through open APIs.
+Though there are some decent alternatives to Contentful, it remains a top choice for businesses looking to streamline content operations and improve efficiency.

 2. GoCharlie.AI [marketing productivity assistant]